slogemann1/aerozine/README.md

 openssl pkcs12 -export -out profile.pfx -inkey private.key -in certificate.crt
 ```
 With the first command, you will be prompted to enter various values which should be provided, making sure
 to enter the domain name under 'Common Name'.
-For multipule domains, you must create an SAN certificate.
+For multiple domains, you must create an SAN certificate.
 The
 second command will prompt you to enter a password for the pfx file, which should later be given in in the
 'profile_password' field of the server settings.
 \